sreedevi-langoju/12weekawsworkshopchallenge/week4/Labs/labsetup.md

 ### 4. EC2 Instance in the Created VPC:
 Additionally, you'll need to launch an EC2 instance within the created VPC, which will be a core component of our lab exercises.

-These are the prerequisites that you should have in place before proceeding with the lab.
+Let's get started by setting up each of these components to ensure you're well-prepared for what's to come.

-### 1 : IAM Roles and Permissions Creation:
+### IAM Roles and Permissions Creation:

    You need to create two IAM roles one for S3 Cross-Region Replication and another for S3 File Gateway